tecnico-sec/Project-2026_1/project_overview.md

 # 1. Design secure document format

-After having a scenario assigned, your team should design and implement a library to provide cryptographic security to the document format, according to the scenario instructions.
+After having a scenario assigned, your team should design and implement a library to provide cryptographic security to the document format used in that scenario, according to the scenario instructions.
+Your library must not implement cryptographic algorithms, something that is not recommended for non-experts, but to use a cryptographic library with good reputation.

 It is highly recommended that the design is presented to the lab teacher before implementation begins.